annekerachni/FetalFoldSim/README.md

       - Mainly for simplified 3D geometries (sphere, ellipsoid), the interior of the mesh is emptied to define the "Ventricular Zone" boundary that will be fully fixed (option 2) as in [M.J.
 Razavi et al. 2015]

 #### FEniCS solver parameters:
-  - linearization method: Newton-Raphson
+  - linearization method: Newton-Raphson + under-relaxed scheme
-  - lienar solver: ‘mumps’
+  - linear solver: direct (‘mumps’)

 ## Simulation
 #### Biophysical parameters: